vis-kid/octopress_drafts_previewer/source/_posts/2016-03-03-Visial-Design-101.markdown

 ###### Establishing a strong contrast with content or design elements around is another way to go.
 Although this site is a bit busy, Dropbox makes a great job at highlighting the action the user is supposed to make.
 Visually, there is nothing standing in the way that blocks the user from focusing on signing up.
 The strongest emphasis is on the blue buttons that clearly stand out from the rest in the viewport.
 This design has good visual balance too—even better if they’d go with only one blue button.

-My approach these days is simple: one or two emphasised elements in a particular viewport should be enough to guide the user’s attention to the most important elements on the page.
+My approach these days is simple: one or two emphasized elements in a particular viewport should be enough to guide the user’s attention to the most important elements on the page.
 Deciding on which elements is maybe more difficult than it sounds like.
 You not only want to create interest among your users but also drive the attention where needed—fast and easily.
 Ask yourself, what is really so crucial to be grabbing the users focus first.
 Choose wisely and don’t annoy users with your decisions!

 {% img /images/Design_101/Visual_Design/Figure-Ground/wooden-keyboard.png %}